 Support Services

-The Support Services Division consists of several police units including the 911 Communications Center, Records, Technical Services, Investigations, and Youth Services.
+The Support Services Division consists of several police units, including the 911 Communications Center, Records, Technical Services, Investigations, and Youth Services.

-Chad is a life-long learner and strongly identifies as an autodidact.
-He has a Bachelor’s Degree in Applied Behavioral Sciences and Community and Regional Development from the University of California, Davis.
-He has a post-graduate certification in Certified Financial Planning from UC Davis and a Master’s in Business Administration (MBA) with an emphasis in Organizational Leadership from Texas A&M University.
-Chad has a post-graduate certificate in Principles of Law Enforcement Command and is in the process of completing a second Master’s degree in Law Enforcement Public Safety Leadership from the University of San Diego.
-He is a graduate and past board member of the Sacramento Entrepreneurship Academy.
-Chad is a student of leadership and is a John Maxwell Leadership Team certified coach, trainer, and speaker.
-He is a graduate of POST Command College (Class #69), and his research project on the future of less lethal munitions and other emerging technologies was published in Lexipol’s Police One and other industry publications.
+Chad is a lifelong learner who strongly identifies as an autodidact.
+He holds a Bachelor’s Degree in Applied Behavioral Sciences and Community and Regional Development from the University of California, Davis.
+He went on to earn a Master of Business Administration (MBA) with an emphasis in Organizational Leadership from Texas A&M University and a second Master’s degree in Law Enforcement and Public Safety Leadership (LEPSL) from the University of San Diego.
+He holds a postgraduate certificate in Certified Financial Planning from UC Davis and a certificate in Principles of Law Enforcement Command from the University of San Diego.
+In addition, he is a graduate of POST Command College (Class #69), where his research on the future of less-lethal munitions and emerging technologies was later published in multiple industry outlets, including Lexipol’s Police One and The Tactical Edge Magazine.
+As a certified John Maxwell leadership coach, trainer, and speaker, Chad is known for his dedication to organizational leadership and mentorship.

-The Support Services Division consists of several police units including the 911 Communications Center, Records, Technical Services, Investigations, and Youth Services.
+The Support Services Division consists of several police units, including the 911 Communications Center, Records, Technical Services, Investigations, and Youth Services.

-Chad is a life-long learner and strongly identifies as an autodidact.
-He has a Bachelor’s Degree in Applied Behavioral Sciences and Community and Regional Development from the University of California, Davis.
-He has a post-graduate certification in Certified Financial Planning from UC Davis and a Master’s in Business Administration (MBA) with an emphasis in Organizational Leadership from Texas A&M University.
-Chad has a post-graduate certificate in Principles of Law Enforcement Command and is in the process of completing a second Master’s degree in Law Enforcement Public Safety Leadership from the University of San Diego.
-He is a graduate and past board member of the Sacramento Entrepreneurship Academy.
-Chad is a student of leadership and is a John Maxwell Leadership Team certified coach, trainer, and speaker.
-He is a graduate of POST Command College (Class #69), and his research project on the future of less lethal munitions and other emerging technologies was published in Lexipol’s Police One and other industry publications.
+Chad is a lifelong learner who strongly identifies as an autodidact.
+He holds a Bachelor’s Degree in Applied Behavioral Sciences and Community and Regional Development from the University of California, Davis.
+He went on to earn a Master of Business Administration (MBA) with an emphasis in Organizational Leadership from Texas A&M University and a second Master’s degree in Law Enforcement and Public Safety Leadership (LEPSL) from the University of San Diego.
+He holds a postgraduate certificate in Certified Financial Planning from UC Davis and a certificate in Principles of Law Enforcement Command from the University of San Diego.
+In addition, he is a graduate of POST Command College (Class #69), where his research on the future of less-lethal munitions and emerging technologies was later published in multiple industry outlets, including Lexipol’s Police One and The Tactical Edge Magazine.
+As a certified John Maxwell leadership coach, trainer, and speaker, Chad is known for his dedication to organizational leadership and mentorship.

 Overview